Azure/azure-sdk-for-js/samples/cors/ts/README.md

 > Azure API Management can take a while to deploy so we recommend starting the deployment now before reading the rest of this document.

-Next, create a service principal for the backend application and configure its access to Azure resources:
+Next, create a service principal for the backend application and configure its access to Azure Key Vault:

 ```Bash
 az ad sp create-for-rbac -n <your-application-name, can be anything unique> --skip-assignment